 There can be a variety of uses of Impact Index from this.
 Besides broadcasting and media options to make cricket statistics much simpler and yet more accurate for cricket consumers, it can also be used effectively for deciding winners of individual awards like man-of-the-match or man-of-the-series/ tournament more scientifically than ever before in the game’s history.

-Given the manner in which Impact Index clearly measures character, it can even be used selecting players, composing teams and analysing the opposition more accurately than anything else.
+Given the manner in which Impact Index clearly measures character, it can be used for selecting players, composing teams and analysing the opposition as a complement to the other (conventional) analytics.